tschatzl/tschatzl.github.io/_posts/2020-09-01-jdk15-g1-parallel-gc-changes.md

 ## Thanks go to...

-Everyone that contributed to another great JDK release. :)
+Everyone that contributed to another great JDK release.
+See you next release :)